neurodatascience/cohort_creator/README.md

 ### Latest datasets

-This package in part relies on the content of the datalad superdataset to fetch datasets and data from openneuro.
+Currently this should allow you to access:

+Number of datasets: 877 with 37441 subjects including:
+- 692 datasets with MRI data
+ - with participants.tsv: 487
+ - with phenotype directory: 22
+ - with fmriprep: 90 (3937 subjects)
+   - with participants.tsv: 74
+   - with phenotype directory: 3
+ - with freesurfer: 36 (3322 subjects)
+   - with participants.tsv: 34
+   - with phenotype directory: 2
+ - with mriqc: 330 (14607 subjects)
+   - with participants.tsv: 248
+   - with phenotype directory: 18

-So it may be that very recent datasets are not available yet.
+It may be that very recent datasets are not available yet.

 **FIX** Set up a github action to update the listing of datasets regularly.